purseclab/PGFuzz/ArduPilot/Dynamic analysis/README.md

 You can modify 'Measuring_duration' and/or 'Measuring_iteration'.

 ### If you want to add or remove inputs
-You can add or remove a user command from cmds.txt / envs.txt.
+You can add or remove a user command (or environmeantal factor) from cmds.txt / envs.txt.